 Marinade

-1. Place chicken in a plastic zipper bag.
+- Place chicken in a plastic resealable bag (or bowl with lid).
 Add the buttermilk, jalapeno juice, hot sauce, and egg.
-Seal bag and shake to mix ingredients and coat chicken.
+Seal the bag and shake to mix ingredients and coat the chicken.
 Marinate in the refrigerator for 3-4 hours.

 Chicken

-3. Dredge the chicken through the flour.
-Then dip chicken into the marinade bowl to coat it again.
-Then dredge again in the flour mixture so that it is double-coated with the flour.
+- Dredge the chicken through the flour.
+Then dip the chicken into the marinade bowl to coat it again.
+Dredge again in the flour mixture to create a double coat of flour.

-4. Pour approximately 1/2 inch of cooking oil in a skillet.
-Heat oil to 325 degrees F. Add a few chicken breasts to the hot oil, taking care not to crowd the pan.
-Brown the chicken on both sides and cook until the chicken has an internal temperature of 160 degrees F. Remove chicken to a platter.
-Do not stack the chicken so that the crusts do not stick together.
+- Pour approximately 1/2 inch of cooking oil into a skillet.
+Heat oil to 325°F. Add a few chicken breasts to the hot oil, taking care not to crowd the pan.
+Brown the chicken on both sides, then cook until tender, or the internal temperature reaches 160°F. Remove chicken to a platter.
+Do not stack or cover the chicken, as the crusts may stick together or become soggy.

 Sauce

-1. In a small saucepan melt the butter and add the cooking oil.
+- In a small saucepan, melt the butter and add the cooking oil.
 Add the spices and bring the mixture to a boil.
 Remove from the heat.
-Brush as little or as much of the hot sauce over the chicken breasts as desired just before serving so that the chicken stays crispy.
+Brush as little or as much hot sauce over the chicken breasts as desired just before serving, so the chicken stays crispy.